Traitor (Captain Scarlet and the Mysterons): Plot

 The Mysterons declare that there is a traitor in Spectrum.
-Following a number of unexplained Spectrum hovercraft crashes in the Australian Outback, Colonel White (voiced by Donald Gray) dispatches Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to the Koala Base training facility, where he suspects that a double agent is sabotaging the fleet.
+Following a number of unexplained Spectrum hovercraft crashes in the Australian Outback, Colonel White dispatches Captains Scarlet and Blue to the Koala Base training facility, where he suspects that a double agent is sabotaging the fleet.

 Scarlet and Blue arrive at the base ostensibly to give a series of lectures to the cadet hovercraft pilots.
 Base commander Major Stone and cadet leader Joe Johnson suspect Johnson's patrol partner, Phil Machin, of being the traitor; Machin, however, publicly calls Scarlet's loyalty into question after Blue recounts how Scarlet was still under Mysteron control when he abducted the World President.
 A fire in Scarlet and Blue's quarters, apparently started deliberately, seems to leave Machin's guilt in little doubt.

 The next day, as Scarlet and Blue accompany Johnson and Machin on another hovercraft patrol, the vehicle inexplicably loses control.
 Machin openly accuses Scarlet of being the traitor and holds him at gunpoint, but is disarmed when the hovercraft lurches and causes him to drop his weapon.
 All four men – including Scarlet, who successfully removes the hovercraft's control panel – jump to safety before the vehicle crashes into a rock formation and explodes.

 Analysis of the panel reveals the cause of the hovercraft accidents – Spectrum's "traitor" – to be nothing more than a defective valve in the vehicle hydraulics.
 Spectrum metallurgists are baffled by the valve, whose molecular structure appears to have been altered by the Mysterons.
 The cause of the fire remains unknown.